+Editor's Note: The relationship between the potentialFailureOrErrorType provided by MDA and existing alarmType in alarm notifications will be further studied.

 5.X.3 Conclusion - Impact on normative work

 Editor's Note: This clause provides the conclusion from the aspect of impact on normative work.